Taylor Walls Player Props: Rays vs. Braves

-Taylor Walls -- with a slugging percentage of .219 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays against the Atlanta Braves, with Spencer Strider on the hill, on July 8 at 7:15 PM ET.
+Taylor Walls -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the Atlanta Braves, with Bryce Elder on the hill, on July 9 at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Braves.
+In his last game he had a one-hit showing (1-for-4) against the Braves.

 Taylor Walls Game Info & Props vs. the Braves